 Audit-grade, not assurance-grade.

-Internal audits cover the v0.x codebase plus a verification round. v1.0.1 closes the audit follow-throughs that were left open at v0.4.0.
+Internal audits cover the v0.x codebase plus a verification round. v1.0.1 closed the audit follow-throughs left open at v0.4.0. v2.0.0 inherits those — the v1 STC pipeline is unchanged, and the v2 macroblock surface uses the same envelope. v2-specific audit work has not started.

 Finding Severity v1 status